ibm-bluemix-mobile-services/bms-clientsdk-swift-analytics/README.md

 The Bluemix Mobile Services Swift SDKs are available via [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).

 ### Cocoapods
-To install BMSAnalytics using Cocoapods, add it to your Podfile:
+To install BMSAnalytics using Cocoapods, add it to your Podfile.
+If your project does not have a Podfile yet, use the `pod init` command.

 ```ruby
 use_frameworks!